OneIdentity/spp-network-perf/README.md

 # spp-network-perf
 One Identity Safeguard for Privileged Passwords network performance testing tool

+## Support

+One Identity open source projects are supported through [One Identity GitHub issues](https://github.com/OneIdentity/spp-network-perf/issues) and the [One Identity Community](https://www.oneidentity.com/community/).
+This includes all scripts, plugins, SDKs, modules, code snippets or other solutions.
+For assistance with any One Identity GitHub project, please raise a new Issue on the [One Identity GitHub project](https://github.com/OneIdentity/spp-network-perf/issues) page.
+You may also visit the [One Identity Community](https://www.oneidentity.com/community/) to ask questions.
+Requests for assistance made through official One Identity Support will be referred back to GitHub and the One Identity Community forums where those requests can benefit all users.

 ## Prerequisites
 This tool was developed on a Linux workstation with the goal to keep the prerequisites as minimal as possible.
 Using docker provides the ability to run